aaronbrezel/GPT-2_Demo/README.md

  Current steps:

 1. Used https://colab.research.google.com/drive/1VLG8e7YSEwypxU-noRNhsv5dW4NfTGce as guide for training of both sophie's model and the donald trump tweets model.
 Unfortunately, I do not have a GPU.
 2. Downloaded text of all of trumps tweets as of 5:30 p.m.
-11/26/19 from
+11/26/19 from the [Trump Twitter Archive](http://www.trumptwitterarchive.com/archive).
+Tweet text was edited to remove retweets and and outbound links
 3.

 ## Twitter bot notes